snigo/range/README.md

 #### `Range.prototype.getFraction()`

-Returns ratio of the provided number propotional to the range.
+Returns ratio of the provided number proportional to the range.

 | **Parameter** | **Type** | **Default value** | **Notes**                                      |
 |---------------|----------|-------------------|------------------------------------------------|